NuNetwork/nunetwork.github.io/_pages/list-nubits.md

 ---
 **List our stable cryptocurrencies and give your traders access to the benefits of NuBits.
 Include NuShares for investors with minimal additional effort.**

-Set up NuBits as pairs with -NBT as denominator to attract most traders.
-They're accustomed to using BTC/USD (or BTC/CNY), and our currency US NuBits is pegged to the US dollar, making BTC/USNBT most intuitive.
+Set up NuBits as pairs with xxNBT as denominator to attract most traders.
+They're accustomed to using BTC/USD (or BTC/CNY), and our currency US NuBits is pegged to the US dollar, making BTC/USNBT far more intuitive.
 SouthXchange is an excellent reference.

-We will provide peg-supporting liquidity at exchanges where NuBits is paired with Bitcoin, Ethereum, and US dollar (fiat).
-Our spread is 1% or below, including your trading fee.
-Our Bitcoin price feed is an average of aggregated sources.
+We will provide peg-supporting liquidity at exchanges where NuBits is paired with Bitcoin, Ethereum, or US dollar.
+Our spread is always below or equal to 1%, and includes the exchange fee for everyone's convenience.
+Our price feeds are averages of aggregated sources.

 ## List NuBits